 When to Start CPR: A Crucial Decision in an Emergency

 Emergencies don’t come with a warning.
 Being equipped with the knowledge to respond effectively can be the difference between life and death.
-One of the most critical life-saving techniques at your disposal is CPR (Cardiopulmonary Resuscitation).
+One of the most critical life-saving techniques you’ll learn in first aid training is CPR (Cardiopulmonary Resuscitation).
 But do you know when to start cpr?
 This article will help you determine when is the right moment to deploy this technique on an unconscious individual.

 When to Start CPR